 The inside is filled with the history of the city, castle and samurai culture across 5 floors with English information provided, but fading as you get higher up, oddly.
 The castle grounds have a shrine with entwined fish for hopes of finding your perfect lover, as well as numerous ruins and more recently rebuilt structures from the Ninomaru (second circle of defence).
 The gardens are great for a stroll and are free, although entry to the main castle keep is ¥370.

 Soak in the scenes of Shukkei-en Garden

-After a long day of walking, you will have worked up quite an appetite, and there’s nothing better than the local speciality of Okonomiyaki.
+After a long day of walking, you will have worked up quite an appetite, and there’s nothing better than the local specialty of okonomiyaki.
 While there are plenty of great individual restaurants offering the dish, you can also head for the towering building that is home to 25 different ones!